TNA Weekly PPV #5: They’re Closing Some Of The Holes

 Date: July 17, 2002

 Commentators: Mike Tenay, Ed Ferrara, Don West

 It’s another TNA show here and we’re continuing some interesting stuff from last week in the form of the Disciples coming after Jarrett.
 On top of that, we have Hall vs. Lawler tonight in the main event.
 Uh…did I mention we have the Disciples coming after Jarrett?
-We also have a porn star in a match as well as midgets.
+We also have an adult star in a match as well as midgets.
 Can’t you tell how overjoyed I am?
 Let’s get to it.